Balanga, Bataan

-Balanga (pronounced /tl/), officially the City of Balanga (Lungsod ng Balanga; Ciudad ti Balanga), is a component city and capital of the province of Bataan, Philippines.
+Balanga (pronounced /tl/), officially the City of Balanga (Lungsod ng Balanga), is a component city and capital of the province of Bataan, Philippines.
 According to the 2024 census, it has a population of 109,931 people.

-It was included the UNESCO Global Network of Learning Cities in 2015.
+Balanga joined the UNESCO Global Network of Learning Cities in 2015.

 Etymology

 The word Balanga originates from the Kapampangan or Tagalog term balangâ ("clay pot"), which the town produced and which were among the best that can be found in the country.
 Compare with Calamba, Laguna.

 History

 Balanga was formerly a village of Abucay before it was established as a mission of the Dominican Order in the Provincial Charter of April 21, 1714, and later declared a vicariate on April 18, 1739, under the patronage of Saint Joseph.
 Upon the establishment of Bataan as a separate province in 1754, Balanga was made its capital by Governor-General Pedro Manuel de Arandía Santisteban due to its favorable location at the heart of the new territorial jurisdiction.
+The 1818 Spanish census showed there to be 1,608 native families and 12 Spanish-Filipino families.

 On December 30, 2000, Balanga was inaugurated as a city by virtue of Republic Act No. 8984, authored by Congressman Enrique "Tet" Garcia.

 The city has extended its urban fringe to the west of the Roman Superhighway, and a new growth center in Barangay Tuyo has been delineated in the Comprehensive Land Use Plan.
 During the past years, the city saw a high record of residential growth.
 Consequently, with the expansion of the physical limits of the urban core, as well as the expected large increases in population, and the city's attractiveness to commercial and employment activities, the City Government of Balanga decided to undertake a Master Planning exercise and to propose various developmental projects that would establish Balanga as a well-planned community with quality and character that is innovative and special, although this is currently hindered by an unreliable electricity supply.